Congratulations to our 2019 Casey Tibbs Foundation Tribute Dinner Honorees!

 Casey Tibbs Foundation Tribute Dinner to Honor Six Nominees:

-The 29th Annual Casey Tibbs Foundation Tribute Dinner will be held on Saturday, November 3, 2018.
-Now in its 29th year, the Tribute Dinner is an opportunity for friends and families in the ranching and rodeo communities to celebrate and honor the accomplishments of South Dakota cowboys, cowgirls, families and animals.
+The 30th Annual Casey Tibbs Foundation Tribute Dinner was held on Saturday, November 2, 2019.
+In its 30th year, the Tribute Dinner is an opportunity for friends and families in the ranching and rodeo communities to celebrate and honor the accomplishments of South Dakota cowboys, cowgirls, families and animals.
 This event is an annual fundraiser for the Casey Tibbs Rodeo Center.
-The social begins at 6:00, with dinner at 6:30 and the program to follow.
-Walk through the museum and see the honorees table's where they will have many of their items on display.

 National Intercollegiate Rodeo Association (NIRA)